 Walking Tour of Reading’s Queer Past

-The Broken Futures Project is a community-based research project that has trained volunteers over the past year in archival and genealogical research to locate historical individuals accused of Gross Indecency, Buggery and Indecent Assaults between 1861-1967 in Berkshire.
-The project is delivered by Support U, the LGBT+ support and wellbeing charity in the Thames Valley and was funded by the National Lottery Heritage Fund in 2019 to investigate sex between men in criminal archival records.
+The Broken Futures Project is community-based and through our history group, we have trained 15 volunteers in archival and genealogical research to locate historical prosecutions of sex between men in Berkshire’s Crime and Punishment Archives, 1861 to 1967.
+The project is delivered by Support U, the LGBT+ support and wellbeing charity in the Thames Valley and was funded by the National Lottery Heritage Fund in 2019.
 The team is made up of Amy and George.

 hear from those involved